tableau/Logshark/docs/docs/logshark_remove.md

 -   You can also go to the Control Panel, open the Uninstall or change a program dialog box, and then right-click Logshark and choose **Uninstall**.

-Remove PostgreSQL files (leftover from previous Logshark versions)
+Remove PostgreSQL files (if leftover from previous Logshark versions)
 ------------------------

 -   If you want to remove PostgreSQL from your computer, go to the Control Panel, open the Uninstall or change a program dialog box, and then right-click your PostgreSQL program and choose **Uninstall**.